Digital Gavel

 There was a time when a website’s content didn’t matter all that much.
 As long as the SEO expert responsible for marketing it played nice with Google’s algorithms, it ranked high.
 Those days, however, are now far behind us.

-And if your site consists of low-quality, ‘thin’ content, you’re going to get penalized.
+And if your site consists of low-quality, ‘thin’ content, Google will penalize you.

-Worse still, it might not be immediately evident that you’ve been hit with a penalty.
-Although Google does notify webmasters of major penalties through the Webmaster Tools platform, it also takes a number of smaller actions against sites – and it doesn’t notify them.
-As such, you might well be getting penalized without ever knowing you’ve done something wrong.
+Worse still, you might not immediately see a penalty.
+Google does notify webmasters of major penalties via Webmaster Tools.
+However, it also takes smaller actions against sites.
+And it doesn’t notify them about these smaller actions.

 Let’s begin.